webmessia-h/DNS-Proxy/.github/README.md

 sudo *your package manager* libev-dev uthash-dev
 ```

+> [!Info]
-uthash is a header-only library.
+> uthash is a header-only library.
-You can download it from [Troy D. Hanson's repository](https://github.com/troydhanson/uthash) if you want.
+> You can download it from [Troy D. Hanson's repository](https://github.com/troydhanson/uthash) if you want.

 #### Nix\* OS/package manager: